Costa Rica: Overview

 In the cases where pre-notification of a merger applies, the following procedures will be followed:

 The written notification must be signed by a duly accredited legal representative with sufficient power for the act, and must contain the following:

-• an enumeration of the substitute goods and services that are normally considered as being within the same markets owing to their physical or technical characteristics, use or functions, consumer or user perceptions, pricing, distribution system, or legal or regulatory product definitions;
+- an enumeration of the substitute goods and services that are normally considered as being within the same markets due to their physical or technical characteristics, use or functions, consumer or user perceptions, pricing, distribution system, or legal or regulatory product definitions;

 The foregoing information must be accompanied by the respective documentation for its verification.

 The notifier will have three business days from the day following the filing of the notification to publish in a national newspaper a brief description of the merger with a list of the undertakings involved, informing interested third parties of the case number assigned to the notification and of the fact that they have 10 calendar days in which to present at the COPROCOM office any pertinent information or evidence for analysis of the merger.

 Within three business days after this publication obligation is met, the applicant must send a copy to COPROCOM confirming the publication date and media used.

 COPROCOM, or its Technical Unit, may ask the undertakings involved in the merger for any information it deems necessary for the analysis, whether in reference to the relevant market, competitors, or any other information of interest, which it must justify technically or legally.

 Furthermore, the undertakings may present any information they deem useful for COPROCOM’s analysis of the merger.
 In the event the information requested in article 45 or that which is additionally requested by COPROCOM or its Technical Unit is incomplete, the undertakings may be given a one-time warning to present the complete information within three business days.
 If the economic agent does not present the complete information by this deadline, COPROCOM will order the case to be shelved and the request will be deemed not to have been filed, without prejudice to any sanctions that may apply pursuant to section k of article 28 of the Competition Law.